matt-dray/dehex/README.md

 Your IDE will likely show the RGB columns as their respective colours, thanks to [the {crayon} package](https://github.com/r-lib/crayon).

-Print the RGB graphs for the 12 primary, secondary and tertiary hues against which you can compare the RGB graph for your hex shortcode.
-Which graph is the best match?

-You can print all 12 hues and assess the most similar distribution by
+You can print the 12 primary, secondary and tertiary hues and assess the one with the most similar RGB distribution to yours:
-eye:

 ``` r
 dehex::dh_hue()